Sedentism: Historical effects of increased sedentism

 Sedentism increased contacts and trade, and the first Middle East cereals and cattle in Europe could have spread through a stepping-stone process, where the productive gifts (cereals, cattle, sheep and goats) were exchanged through a network of large pre-agricultural sedentary sites (rather than through a wave of an advancing spread of people with agricultural economy) and where the smaller sites found in-between the bigger sedentary ones did not get any of the new products.
 Not all contemporary sites during a certain period (after the first sedentism occurred at one site) were sedentary.
 Evaluation of habitational sites in northern Sweden indicates that less than 10 percent of all the sites around 4000 BC were sedentary.
 At the same time, only 0.5 to 1 percent of these represented villages with more than 3 to 4 houses.
 This means that the old nomadic or migratory life style continued in a parallel fashion for several thousand years, until somewhat more sites turned to sedentism, and gradually switched over to agricultural sedentism.

 The shift to sedentism is coupled with the adoption of new subsistence-strategies, specifically moving from foraging (hunter-gatherer) to agricultural and animal domestication.
 The development of sedentism led to the rise of population aggregation and the formation of villages, cities, and other community types.

 Deleuze and Guattari detect a trend in mental bias resulting from sedentism: "History is always written from the sedentary point of view and in the name of a unitary State apparatus, at least a possible one, even when the topic is nomads."

 In South America, sedentism may date from 5500 BC.

-In North America, evidence for sedentism emerges around 4500 BC.
+In North America, the earliest examples of sedentism are from the middle archaic period.
+One example of early substantial construction is Watson Brake.
+Radiocarbon dating, coring and luminescence dating show that minor earthworks begun here around 3500 BC with substanical earthraising starting around 3350 BC.
+Analysis of floral and faunal remains indicate all-season occupation and consequently can suggest sedentism of its inhabitants.